K-PaaS/cp-guide-eng/install-guide/edge/cp-edge-sample-guide.md

 <br>

 ## <div id='2'> 2.
 K-PaaS Container Platform Edge Sample Deployment
-This document (K-PaaS Container Platform Edge Sample Guide) uses two sample applications to demonstrate data communication between cloud and edge environments.<br>
+This document (K-PaaS Container Platform Edge Sample Guide) verifies data communication between the Cloud and Edge environments using two sample applications. <br>
-We configured a K-PaaS container platform cluster in the cloud environment and configured the edge nodes using Raspberry Pi.<br>
+A K-PaaS Container Platform cluster is set up in the Cloud environment, and a Raspberry Pi is used to configure the Edge node. <br>
-We connected and configured a temperature and humidity sensor (DHT11) to the Raspberry Pi.
+A temperature and humidity sensor (DHT11) is connected and configured to the Raspberry Pi.

-To deploy the K-PaaS Container Platform Edge sample application, you need to install Podman separately on the Edge node.
+To deploy K-PaaS Container Platform Edge sample applications, you need to install Podman separately on the Edge node.

-Install  Ubuntu 20.04 arm64 Podman
+Ubuntu 20.04 arm64 Podman Installation
 ```
 $ echo "deb https://download.opensuse.org/repositories/devel:/kubic:/libcontainers:/stable/xUbuntu_22.04/ /" | sudo tee etc/apt/sources.list.d/devel:kubic:libcontainers:stable.list